golang/proposal/design/43651-type-parameters.md

 func FromStrings2[T any, PT Setter2[T]](s []string) []T {
 	result := make([]T, len(s))
 	for i, v := range s {
-		// The type of &result[i] is *T which is in the type list
+		// The type of &result[i] is *T which is in the type set
 		// of Setter2, so we can convert it to PT. p := PT(&result[i])
 		// PT has a Set method.